BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

     > Unfortuantely, PyTorch does not currently support AMD GPUs on Windows (only Linux).

 ### Step 2 - Obtain Repository
 * Download the ZIP file containing the latest release for my repository.
-* Unzip and place this folder anywhere you want on your computer.
+Unzip and place this folder anywhere you want on your computer.

 ### Step 3 - Virtual Environment
-* Open the folder containing my repository files
-* Create a command prompt and create a virtual environment with this command:
+* Open the folder containing my repository files.
+Create a command prompt and create a virtual environment with this command:
 ```
 python -m venv .
 ```